pichapp/Bioinfo4B/SingleCell/README.md

 ## Project overview
 The aim of this project is to introduce a basic workflow to analyse scRNAseq data.
-In the first part, you will align sequencing reads to the human reference genome using the STARSolo software.
+This workflow contains two stages and we will switch the order:  Normally, you first align sequencing reads to the human reference genome using the STARSolo software.
 This will result in a count matrix that record how many sequencing reads were mapped to each transcript (i.e., gene product) in the sample.
 This count matrix is the basis for downstream analysis in software specifically designed to analyse single cell sequencing gene expression data.
 There exist several software suites that perform this type of analyses, with some of the most widely used being Seurat (R) and ScanPy (Python).
 There are already many excellent tutorials on analysing single-cell count matrices using these softwares, so we will provide links to some of these below.
-You can pick one of these to follow based on your programming language of preferences.
+We will first do the clustering analyses for single cell and spatial transcriptomics data and then have a look at the alignmemt process.

 ## Tasks
-### TASK 1: Work through a tutorial on pre-processing and clustering a scRNAseq experiment
+### TASK 1: Single Cell and Spatial Transcriptomics Clustering
 There are many options available to us to perform a typical single-cell analysis workflow.
 Typical steps that most software will include are:
 - Removing low-quality cells (based on mitochondrial gene counts, number of detected genes, total number of detected molecules).